 You can purchase frost-tolerant annuals now to create a new container planting, or use them to fill in spots in your garden, window boxes or other already established containers.

 The plants will be available only for a couple more weeks, Yadon said, so you should get them while they last.

-“Get them early in the spring, they’ll bloom all summer and stay through the fall,” Yadon said.
-“It’s a very good value.
+“Get them early in the spring,” Yadon said, “and use them again through the fall.
 You can stretch the season at both ends.”

 The container at left features mums and pansies in red, brightened by pink million bells (Calibrachoa).
 The purplish leaves at the bottom of the photo belong to Huchera or coral bells, which is a perennial and will keep its foliage throughout the winter, Yadon noted.
 Other perennials, such as hens and chicks, can also be used successfully in containers.

 Diascia, pictured at right, is a small, delicate flower, but can stand up to cold temperatures.
 It comes in various colors.

 Don’t forget about ornamental kale, seen below right, which can be used in containers as well as in gardens.

 “People don’t use this enough,” Yadon said.
 He has had kale plants last through Christmas.
 They’ll be covered in snow and ice, but when the ice melts, the kale plant will still be there, he said.